wal-g/wal-g/docs/ETCD.md

 Route to ETCD data-dir.
 Stored in env variable ETCD_DATA_DIR or specified in --data-dir flag when running etcd command.
 Required for wal archiving procedure.

+* `WALG_ETCD_WAL_DIR`

+Route to ETCD wal-dir.
+Use it in case you changed wal directory when configuring cluster.

 Usage
 -----